ThomasBudd/ovseg/README.md

 By default the code will run the inference for all three models and segment all disease sites considered by this library.
 Optionally you can specify a subset of models to run using the --models handle.
 The options are the following:

 - pod_om: model for main disease sites in the pelvis/ovaries and the omentum.
-The two sites are encoded as 9 and 1.
+The two sites are encoded as 9 and 1 in the predictions.
 - abdominal_lesions: model for various lesions between the pelvis and diaphram.
 The model considers lesions in the omentum (1), right upper quadrant (2), left upper quadrant (3), mesenterium (5), left paracolic gutter (6) and right  paracolic gutter (7).
 - lymph_nodes: segments disease in the lymph nodes namely infrarenal lymph nodes (13), suprarenal lymph nodes (14), supradiaphragmatic lymph nodes (15) and inguinal lymph nodes (17).